alphanodes/additionals/docs/dashboards.rst

   If you want to make your dashboard system default, activate this option.
 So every user will have to work with it.

 Author
   You can change the dashboard author in case it is necessary.
 This is sometimes necessary, if you create a dasboard for someone else but want this person to be able to edit it afterwards.
-Or if a user will no longer be active in your Redmine system. *Important:* Only the author of a dashboard is able to edit or remove it.
+Or if a user will no longer be active in your Redmine system. *Important:* Only the author of a dashboard is able to edit or remove it (required permissions assumed).
 If the author is no longer an active user in your system, only a user with administration rights is allowed to modify the dashboard.

 .. hint::